Landscape Succession Strategy

 Ambitious but achievable targets will preserve the heritage character of the Gardens, while maintaining existing species diversity and introducing species more suited to future climate conditions.

-Please find a copy of the Landscape Succession Strategy here
+Download the PDF Landscape Succession Strategy